 }

 In this scenario, myMethod is both taking care of the exception and letting the caller take a shot at it.
 Would this ever make sense?
-Let's find out.
+Let's dig a little deeper.

 This behavior poses the question of when you should handle exceptions and when you should let them propagate.

-The basic answer is, you should handle an exception at the point in the program where something useful can be done to recover from the problem.
+The basic answer to this question is that you should handle an exception at the point in the program where something useful can be done to recover from the problem.

 The following is an example of something you shouldn't do, although it's unfortunately fairly common: